How to Set Up a Membership Site Using WooCommerce Memberships

 Membership Site Solution Considerations

-If you look hard enough, you’ll find plenty of WordPress membership plugins available that vary in terms of functionality and price.
-And, while they all get the basic job done, there are some important things to consider before deciding on a solution.
+If you look hard enough, you’ll find plenty of WordPress membership plugins available.
+They vary in terms of functionality and price.
+And while they all get the basic job done, there are some important things to consider before deciding on a solution.

 Take a look at some of the things you should think about before implementing a membership plugin onto your website:

-• Payment Options.
-Look at whether your plugin solution prorates charges, which payment gateways it works with, and how easy it is to accept members from countries around the world.
+Look at whether your plugin solution prorates charges.
+Check which payment gateways it works with.
+Also consider how easy it is to accept members from countries around the world.

-• eCommerce Capability.
-True, WooCommerce Memberships is going to support eCommerce (obviously), but if you are looking to use another plugin, it may not integrate with your existing eCommerce shop.
-This means your members may need to sign in separately to their membership and your online shop, which can be frustrating.
+True, WooCommerce Memberships is going to support eCommerce (obviously).
+But if you are looking to use another plugin, it may not integrate with your existing eCommerce shop.
+This means your members may need to sign in separately to their membership and your online shop.
+That can be frustrating.

-• Security Measures.
-Again referencing WooCommerce Memberships, having built-in security measures is key.
-With Sucuri fully auditing the WooCommerce codebase, you can rest assured your website and your customers’ sensitive information will be safe.
+Again, referencing WooCommerce Memberships, having built-in security measures is key.
+With Sucuri fully auditing the WooCommerce codebase, you can rest assured.
+Your website and your customers’ sensitive information will be safe.

-• Added Functionality.
 Since WooCommerce Memberships is already an extension of WooCommerce, this point is moot if you choose to use it.
-However, knowing that the plugin you choose has extendibility makes setting up a membership site not only easier but also more user-friendly.
+However, knowing that the plugin you choose has extendibility makes setting up a membership site easier.
+It also makes it more user-friendly.

-• Integration/Compatability.
 This is often overlooked, however, the close integration with WooCommerce is one of the reasons we think the official Membership plugin is great.
 WooCommerce is one of the largest support eCommerce platforms around.
-So if you’re membership plugin can use WooCommerce – that makes integration to other systems, such as MailChimp or Zapier so much easier and more reliable.
+So if your membership plugin can use WooCommerce, that makes integration to other systems much easier.
+Examples include MailChimp or Zapier.
+It also makes it more reliable.

 As you can see, there are plenty of things to think about when it comes to choosing the perfect membership solution.
 Additionally, it is simple to see why those running a WooCommerce shop should use the complementing membership solution – WooCommerce Memberships.